streampayments/streamsdk-typescript/README.md

 ### 🚀 Express.js Adapter (Recommended for Express Apps)

-If you're using Express.js, use our Polar-style adapter for the simplest integration:
+If you're using Express.js, use our Express adapter for the simplest integration:

 ```typescript
 import express from 'express';